marcosnils/bin/README.md

 that could result useful to someone else.

-If you find `bin` helpful and you have any ideas or suggestions, please create an issue here or send a PR and I'll be more than happy to brainstrom about possibilities.
+If you find `bin` helpful and you have any ideas or suggestions, please create an issue here or send a PR and I'll be more than happy to brainstorm about possibilities.

 ## Installing